Septic Tank Baffle Repair

 What is a septic tank baffle, and what does it do?

 A septic tank baffle is a vertical barrier or tee fitting mounted inside the tank at the inlet and outlet pipes.
 The inlet baffle directs influent downward so it doesn’t disturb the scum layer.
 The outlet baffle prevents floating solids and scum from flowing out into the distribution box and drain field.
-Both baffles are critical to proper wastewater treatment.
+Both baffles are critical to proper wastewater treatment and work alongside your water line and plumbing services to protect your property.

 When should I have my baffles inspected?

 You should have a septic technician inspect your baffles every time the tank gets pumped, which is typically every three to five years.
-If you notice slow drains, foul odors, or wet spots over the leach field, schedule an inspection right away.
+If you notice slow drains, foul odors, or wet spots over the leach field, get in touch with us to schedule a prompt inspection right away.
+You can also fill out our online form to request service.

 Why do septic baffles fail?

 Concrete baffles corrode over time from exposure to hydrogen sulfide gas and acidic wastewater.
-They crack, crumble, and eventually separate from the tank wall.
-Older galvanized or rusted metal baffles deteriorate even faster.
+They crack, crumble, and eventually separate from the tank wall due to low structural integrity and pressure changes.
+Older galvanized or rusted metal baffles deteriorate even faster, sometimes affecting the lining of the tank itself.
 PVC sanitary tees last longer but can still crack from ground shifting or improper installation.

 How long does a baffle repair take?

-Most septic tank baffle repairs take two to four hours, including pumping, inspection, removal, and installation of the new fitting.
+Most septic tank baffle repairs will take two to four hours, including pumping, inspection, removal, and installation of the new fitting.
 Action Septic Service completes the majority of baffle repairs in a single visit.
+We think you’ll be impressed with how quickly we get the job done, and we won’t leave until everything is right.

 Can a broken baffle damage my drain field?

 Yes.
-A defective outlet baffle allows solids to enter the leach lines, clog the perforated pipe, and saturate the gravel bed.
-Drain field damage from a failed baffle can cost thousands of dollars to remediate.
+A defective outlet baffle will allow solids to enter the leach lines, clog the perforated pipe, and saturate the gravel bed.
+Drain field damage from a failed baffle can cost thousands of dollars to remediate and may require us to repair sewer connections or redirect flow away from storm drain areas.
 Repairing the baffle early prevents this.

 Does Action Septic Service repair both concrete and PVC baffles?

 We repair and replace all baffle types, including poured concrete baffles, precast concrete baffles, and PVC sanitary tee assemblies.
-We’ll recommend the best material for your tank type and local soil conditions.
+We’ll recommend the best material for your tank type and local soil conditions based on your system’s needs.
+As a family-owned company, we’re proud to serve customers across the country.
+Thank you for considering us – contact us today for free estimates.